Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 Please complete the online admissions consultation form.
 A member of our CAT Helpline reviews each request to determine how we can best help.
 We respond to all requests within 48-72 hours of receiving your form.
 At that time, we will either work with you to schedule an admissions appointment or offer other assistance.

-If you are trying to rehome your pet cat or assisting another cat, please complete the online admissions consultation form.
 A member of our CAT Helpline reviews each request to determine how we can best help.
 We respond to all requests within 48-72 hours of receiving your form.
 At that time, we will either work with you to schedule an admissions appointment or offer other assistance.

 Before you request admissions at CAT, please complete the following steps: